 As you scroll through these options, perhaps one or more has jumped out at you as the perfect way to give yourself a break or better update your business model.
 You don’t need to try hiring out every position right away, but you should certainly consider how remote workers can help you.
 Once you know what job you want to hire out first, we can help you take the next step at FreeeUp.

 We carefully screen a huge pool of candidates for you so you don’t have to sort through thousands of online resumes yourself.
 We also make sure they can pass a communication test that our expert hiring founders have built.
 When you sign up with us, you gain immediate access to our network of reliable workers.
 You fill out our simple worker request form and we introduce you to the best possible candidate within hours.
-We even cover cover rehiring costs, on the rare chance your new employee leaves.
+We even cover cover rehiring costs, on the rare chance a new worker leaves.
 It’s the perfect, secure way to start hiring remote workers.